 Metabolism and The Living State

-As we know, each living organism, be it a prokaryotic protozoan or eukaryotic fungi, are composed of thousands of biomolecules/metabolites.
+As we know, each living organism, be it prokaryotes or eukaryotic fungi, are composed of thousands of biomolecules/metabolites.
 But the proportion varies.

 Within an organism, the concentration of one biomolecule may be more or less than the concentration of another biomolecule.
 And this non-equilibrium state of metabolites keeps them in a steady state.
 As they say, ‘systems at equilibrium cannot perform work’.
 A living system can never be in equilibrium as they are continuously undergoing metabolism; energy is released and used continuously.
 Metabolism helps to maintain a non-equilibrium steady-state in organisms and thus, they are in living state.
 We can conclude that to be in a living state, it is important to be in a non-equilibrium state.